scala-tessella/tessella/src/main/paradox/tiling-validation.md

 @@@ warning { title='Failing' }

-Non adjacent polygons at vertex 1, the graph is only "thinly" connected
+Non-adjacent polygons at vertex 1, the graph is only "thinly" connected

 @@@